 Once skaters have completed our Learn To Skate Classes, they can progress to our Aussie Skate Intermediate and Freeskate classes.
 These introduce more advanced figure skating specific skills, including higher level jumps, spins, sprials and edges.
 Skaters can look towards doing figure skating competitions, completing their ISA (Ice Skating Australia) preliminary test, and joining our in-house figure skating club, the Sydney Figure Skating Club (SFSC).

 If you have tried ice skating and you enjoy the thrill of going fast, then they olympic sport of Short Track Speed Skating may be just what you are looking for.
-Learn to skate fast confidently and develop agility, co-ordination, strength and stamina through fun games, relays, racing and obstacle courses.
+Our SkateFAST program will teach you to skate fast confidently and develop agility, co-ordination, strength and stamina through fun games, relays, racing and obstacle courses.

 The aim of our Hockey Development programs are to get skaters enjoying the sport of ice hockey.